rachitjha20/LinearRegression-model/BoomBikes_MLR_Model/README.md

 ## Contact

-For any questions or collaboration opportunities, please reach out to the project maintainer.
+For any questions or collaboration opportunities, please reach out to me on [LinkedIn](https://www.linkedin.com/in/rachit-jha/).